skiffos/SkiffOS/README.md

 ```

 After you run `make configure` your SKIFF_CONFIG selection will be saved and
 automatically restored in future sessions.
-The compile command instructs Skiff
+The compile command builds the OS.
-to build the system.

 The optional `SKIFF_WORKSPACE` variable defaults to `default`, but is useful for
 compiling multiple `SKIFF_CONFIG` simultaneously.
 Each workspace is isolated